\"Writing.Com

 The Lone Survivor

-It was the way he was breathing, the disturbance it made around him and in his mind.
+It was how he was breathing, the disturbance it made around him and in his mind.
 It wasn’t normal, different somehow.
 He felt so keenly aware of the changes that were going on inside his body that he awoke at once.
 He lay in bed with his eyes open trying to remember if he had ever closed them.
-He breathed again and felt the slow rise and fall of his barrel-shaped chest as he focused on his surroundings.
+He breathed again and felt his barrel-shaped chest's slow rise and fall as he focused on his surroundings.

 Something's about to happen.